TaraT1/DevNotes/vault/FE.react.md

 - break UI into component hierarchy

 - js is imperative. do this then this then this. (recipe w instructions)
-- React is declaritive programming. (sammich from sammich shop.
+- React is declarative programming. (sammich from sammich shop.
 Name what is wanted)
 - jsx

 ### Starting  Project